MRNISHITHREDDI/SongBot2.0/README.md

 ## Special Feature
-- Downloads Songs fastly as well as less errors and downtime.
+- Downloads Songs fastly as well as less errors as well as downtime.

 ## Specila Thanks 💓